Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Radiation of Antenna Clusters

-where $\pGmatFS$ is the port radiation matrix, $\pBmatFS$ is the port susceptance matrix, $\Prad$ denotes radiated power, $\Preact$ represents reactive power and~$\pVvec\in\mathbb{C}^{N\times 1}$ aggregates feeding voltages connected to the antenna ports.
+where $\Prad$ denotes time-averaged radiated power, and~$\pVvec\in\mathbb{C}^{N\times 1}$ aggregates feeding voltages connected to the antenna ports.
 Considering the far-field correlation, see Appendix~\ref{sec:FarFieldCorr}, the port radiation matrix $\pGmatFS$ is the operator of primary interest\footnote{Although the lossless antennas are used for simplicity, lossy cases can be included without any major modification of the theory, see Appendix~\ref{sec:MatrixOperators}.}.
 Individual elements of radiation matrix~$\pGmatFS$ are grouped into blocks as

 with \mbox{$\pGmatFSind{m}{m} \in \mathbb{C}^{N_m\times N_m}$} describing the interaction within the $m$-th cluster and \mbox{$\pGmatFSind{m}{n}\in \mathbb{C}^{N_m\times N_n}$} considering interactions between the $m$-th and $n$-th cluster.
 The radiation matrix is hermitian